lh1858/lh1858msu/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'lhe@business.msstate.edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Dr. Lu He is an Instructor of Supply Chain Management in the Department of Marketing, Quantitative Analysis, and Business Law.
+Dr. He is a fellow of Community Engaged Learning and has taught courses in supply chain management, data mining, statistics and business decision analysis.
+Her research interests include systematically optimizing resources through multi-task prediction and predictive-driven mixed integer programming, decision support systems, and strategic planning.
 {style="text-align: justify;"}